BrightspaceUI/core/components/switch/README.md

 ## d2l-switch-visibility

-The `d2l-switch-visibility` element is a variant of the generic switch configured with special icons and a default label for toggling "visibility".
+The `d2l-switch-visibility` element is a variant of the generic switch configured with special icons and a default text for toggling "visibility".

 ![Visibility Switch](./screenshots/switch-visibility.png?raw=true)